 On April 6, 2023, the Receiver mailed distribution checks by U.S. Mail to those who were entitled to receive one and did not require address confirmation.
 For more information, please see the Receiver's status report on the first interim distribution, which was filed on July 13, 2023.
 Doc.
 747. Importantly, the distribution checks, as stated both on the check itself and in the accompanying letter, were required to have been negotiated within 120 days - i.e., by August 4, 2023.
-After 120 days, unnegotiated checks became null and void, and the money has reverted to the Receivership.
+After 120 days, unnegotiated checks became null and void, and the money would have reverted to the Receivership.
 Fortunately, no checks have reverted to the Receivership at this time.

 The Court's orders regarding distribution provide specific procedures that claimants must follow.
-On previous occasions, Mr. Winters and/or a "helpers' group" have advised claimants to not follow the Receiver's and the Court's instructions.
-At this point, following the advice of Mr. Winters or the "helpers' group" that is inconsistent with the Court's prior orders will not be excused and such conduct may result in the forfeiture of any distributions by a claimant.
-The Receiver anticipates making additional distributions, subject to cost/benefit concerns and the Court's orders.
+On previous occasions, Mr. Winters and/or a "Helpers' Group" have advised claimants to not follow the Receiver's and the Court's instructions.
+At this point, following the advice of Mr. Winters or the "Helpers' Group" that is inconsistent with the Court's prior orders will not be excused and such conduct may result in the forfeiture of distributions.